Effectiveness of splinting for pain and function in people with thumb carpometacarpal osteoarthritis: a systematic review with meta-analysis

 Research Type: Journal Article

-This is a PDF file of an un-revised, unedited pre-print version of a manuscript accepted for publication.
-The revised version of the accepted manuscript is now available online at: https://doi.org/10.1016/j.joca.2018.09.012 Please note access to the full text of the revised accepted manuscript version will depend on your personal or institutional entitlements.
-The un-revised pre-print version is made available to you here to provide fast access to the article and is not intended to be the final version of the article.
+This is a PDF file of an unedited post-print version of a manuscript that has been accepted for publication.
+The final version of the accepted manuscript is now available online at: https://doi.org/10.1016/j.joca.2018.09.012 Please note access to the full text of the final manuscript version will depend on your personal or institutional entitlements.
+This early version of the manuscript is made available to you here to provide fast access to the article and is not intended to be the final version of the article.
+The manuscript will undergo copyediting, typesetting, and review of the resulting proof before it is published in its final form.
+Please note that during the production process errors may be discovered which could affect the content, and all legal disclaimers that apply to the journal pertain.